Puppies

 5. You must see the mum with the puppies, but not necessarily see the dad.

-7. If your breeder says the above are not on the website yet, they should have certificates they can show you, don’t be fobbed off and don’t be duped into thinking they don’t need these tests – THEY DO, no matter what!
+7. If your breeder says the health tests are not on the website yet, they should have certificates they can show you, don’t be fobbed off and don’t be duped into thinking they don’t need these tests – THEY DO, no matter what!

 8. Make sure the breeder is giving you a puppy pack, which contains information about rearing your puppy and also a contract of sale, there are guidelines for this on the Kennel Club website;

-Please take all this advice seriously, during the Covid pandemic, there were so many scammers out there and people have lost £000s because of them.
-Unfortunately, due to lack of policing, the back yard puppy breeders did a roaring trade in expensive, often poor quality puppies (many of which are now ending up in Rescue), so please be aware and if you’re unsure at all trust your gut feeling and just walk away.
+Please take this advice seriously: during the Covid pandemic many people lost £000s because of scammers.
+Unfortunately, due to lack of policing, the back yard puppy breeders did a roaring trade in expensive, often poor quality puppies (many of which have now ended up in Rescue).
+TRUST YOUR INSTINCT – you’re unsure at all – walk away!

 A WORD ABOUT DOODLES